 Amateur Photographer verdict

-One of Nikon’s finest high resolution mirrorless cameras, it is remarkably impressive and offers magnificent latitude when processing Raw files.- High resolution sensor
+One of Nikon’s finest high resolution mirrorless cameras, it is remarkably impressive and offers magnificent latitude when processing RAW files.- High resolution sensor

 - Useful tilting screen